comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 ⏱️ 20 minutes - Group

 The challenge for this task is to create an artificial merge conflict.
-You can do these a variety of ways.
+You can do these in a variety of ways.

 Use the following documentation to help with this task: